Sylius/Sylius/docs/customization/grid.rst

                                     parameters:
                                         slug: resource.slug

-The above grid modification will chane the redirect of the ``show`` action to redirect to the shop, instead of admin show.
+The above grid modification will change the redirect of the ``show`` action to redirect to the shop, instead of admin show.
 Also the label was changed here.

 How to modify positions of fields, filters and actions in a grid?